canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

-One of the packages that needs updating is the ``ubuntu-advantage-tools`` package, which provides the Pro Client, but it's good practice to always keep software up-to-date, so let's update all of these packages in our VM:
+One of the packages that needs updating is the ``ubuntu-advantage-tools`` package, which provides the Pro Client, but it's good practice to always keep software up-to-date, so let's upgrade all of these packages in our VM:

 .. code-block::